The Best Chocolate Chip Cookie in Every State

 This cozy, colorful bakeshop has a wide variety of sweet treats to choose from, including cupcakes, muffins, pies, brownies, and more—but just to be clear, the chocolate chip cookies are a fan favorite.
-In fact, Yelpers call them straight-up "addictive."
 If you like your chocolate chip cookies slightly soft-baked, with chips evenly sprinkled throughout, then you'll definitely be a fan of JennyCakes' version.

 MASSACHUSETTS: Blunch in Boston

-Patrons of this hip South End café keep coming back for the thick, chewy triple chocolate chip cookies—and with good reason: they're loaded with massive chocolate chunks, making them the perfect cure for any sweet tooth.
-Reviewers highly recommend warming it up for an even softer, gooier texture.
+Patrons of this hip South End café keep coming back for the thick, chewy triple chocolate chip cookies, and for good reason.
+They're loaded with massive chocolate chunks, making them the perfect cure for any sweet tooth.
+Reviewers highly recommend warming these cookies up for an even softer, gooier texture.